Improving measurement error and representativeness in nonprobability surveys: Data analysis

 \subsection{Comparison of composite estimator with ABS}

-A question might arise that when the proposed composite estimator (from both $ps$ and $nps$) outperforms estimator from $ps$ alone.
-In Figure \ref{fig:ABS_comb}, we provide a comparison of absolute biases of $\hat{\mu}_{comb}$ (denoted in orange bars) and $\hat{\mu}^{P_3}_{ps}$ (denoted in black bars), maintaining the color consistency from previous figures.
-Looking at the subgroup age $18-29$ years, the estimator from $ps$ alone is still better in terms of bias than our proposed composite estimator.
+After the discussion about composite estimators in Section \ref{sec:comp_est}, one might be tempted to ask the question whether the proposed composite estimator (from both $ps$ and $nps$) outperforms the estimator from $ps$ alone.
+In this section, we want to investigate if the performance of composite estimator can be further improved.
+In Figure \ref{fig:ABS_comb}, we provide a comparison of {squared differences of $\tilde{\mu}_{comb}$} (denoted in orange bars) and $\hat{\mu}^{P_3}_{{cal}}$ (denoted in black bars), maintaining the color consistency from previous figures.
+For the age group $18-29$ years, we see that the estimator from $ps$ alone is better than our proposed composite estimator for some questions (viz.
+1, 6, 7, 12).
+We also observe that for Question 10 (concerning social security) in the $65+$ age group, all estimators discussed in Section \ref{sec_analysis} exhibit similar values for squared differences from the benchmark (Figures \ref{fig:ABS_CLW}–\ref{fig:ABS_comb}).
+This can be attributed to the fact that older or retired people are more likely to receive such benefits and are less susceptible to bogus responding.
+As a result, estimates from $nps$ are already close to $ps$.

-In our case study $ps$ already has a good sample size of close to $5$k, as a result $ps$ itself is good enough for estimation of population characteristics, if the response variable of interest is present.
-So in order to explain situations where composite estimators are better in terms of bias, we reduce the sample size of $ps$ by drawing samples from $P_3$.
-Here we use stratified sampling with proportional allocation where the strata are created by segmentation based on survey weights in $P_3$ viz. $(0,0.5), [0.5,1)$ and so on.
-Then we calculate MAE values of $\hat{\mu}_{comb}$ and $\hat{\mu}^{P_3}_{ps}$ for the samples of varying sizes, keeping the original $nps$ $O_3$ intact.
-In Table \ref{tab:ASD}, we see that for sample sizes $1000, 500$ and $100$, the proposed composite estimator $\hat{\mu}_{comb}$ (from $P_3$ and $O_3$) has much lower MAE values as compared to $\hat{\mu}^{P_3}_{ps}$ (from $P_3$ alone), which is evident from the \% change values.
-But for the original sample size ($4,912$) the change is not that much ($4\%$).
-Hence we conclude that the proposed composite estimator is not significantly better than the estimator from $ps$ alone if the $ps$ has an adequate sample size; but as the size of $ps$ decreases the variance of $\hat{\mu}_{ps}$ increases, as a result the composite estimator $\hat{\mu}_{comb}$ outperforms $\hat{\mu}_{ps}$.
+In our case study $ps$ already has a large sample size (close to five thousand).
+As a result $ps$ itself is good enough (in most cases) for estimation of finite population characteristics.
+So in order to explain situations where performance of the proposed composite estimator is significantly better in terms of MSD , we generate $ps$ of smaller sample sizes.
+We do this by drawing samples from $P_3$ using a stratified sampling procedure with proportional allocation, where the strata are created by segmentation based on survey weights in $P_3$, viz., $(0,0.5), [0.5,1)$ and so on.
+We then calculate MSD values of $\hat{\mu}_{EV}$, $\tilde{\mu}_{comb}$ and $\hat{\mu}_{{cal}}$ for the smaller samples from $P_3$, keeping the original $nps$ $O_3$ intact.
+We note here that the estimators $\hat \mu_{CLW}$ and $\hat{\mu}_{bc;CLW}$ (computed using only $O_3$) remain the same, as there is no change in sample size of $O_3$.
+Their respective MSD values are {$0.564$} and $0.183$.
+In Table \ref{tab:ASD}, we provide MSD values (scaled to $10^2$, comparable to Table \ref{tab:MSE_all}), along with relative change in MSD (in \% inside parenthesis) of estimators with respect to $\hat{\mu}_{{cal}}$, defined as